skinbran/python-port-scanner/README.md

 # python-port-scanner

 This is a port scanner that utilizes python and different packages within python to scan ports of a desired target host/ipaddress.
 Options are available to conduct a TCP or UDP scan, traceroute, ping, and also to export the results of the scan to a pdf file.
+By default, the scanner will scan TCP, however UDP can be selected by using the flag `u` or `--udp`.

 Required:
 > Python 3.6 <br>